-Desmond “Des” Kitchings joined the Virginia program in January of 2022 as the team’s offensive coordinator and will also coach the tight ends.
+Desmond “Des” Kitchings is in his second season on the Virginia football staff.
+He serves as the team’s offensive coordinator and also coaches the tight ends.

 Kitchings, a native a Wagener, S.C., spent eight seasons coaching the running backs at North Carolina State.
 He had the additional duties as the tight ends coach in 2012, as the recruiting coordinator from 2014-18, as the assistant head coach for offense from 2016-18, and as the co-offensive coordinator in 2019.

 Under Kitchings’ tutelage, NC State produced three-straight 1,000-yard rushers from 2016-18 for just the second time in school history.
 In 2016, Matthew Dayes was the first 1,000-yard rusher at NC State since 2002, and in both 2017 and 2018 first-year starters Nyheim Hines and Reggie Gallaspy Jr., also reached that mark.
 Hines ranked fourth in the ACC with 1,112 rushing yards in 2017 and led the ACC in all-purpose yards with 143.7 yards per game, ranking 12th nationally, was named first-team All-ACC, the first Pack running back to earn first-team honors since 2002, and was selected in the fourth round of the 2018 NFL Draft.
 In 2018, Gallaspy tied the NC State school record with 18 rushing touchdowns, a mark that ranked fifth nationally.
 His 19 total TDs was also a new single-season best mark at NC State.
 He ranked 15th in the NCAA overall with 114 points scored.